flogic/freshtrack/README.txt

       :project: FreshBooks Project Name
       :task: FreshBooks Task Name

-The 'Company Name' is the XXX in 'XXX.freshbooks.com'.
-The 'project_name' is the XXX in 'punch list XXX'
+(The 'Company Name' is the XXX in 'XXX.freshbooks.com'.
+The 'project_name' is the XXX in 'punch list XXX'.)

-NOTE: As of this writing, punch (0.0.1) specifically requires attributes version 5.0.0 even though 5.0.1 is out.
-Because of the way gems work, punch will not work if both are installed.
-Make sure the specific installed version of attributes is 5.0.0.
+== INSTALL:

+* gem install freshtrack

+== THANKS:

+  * Kevin Barnes and Rick Bradley, for giving me a reason to track time and invoice people for it
+  * The FreshBooks team, for making invoicing easy